andradejacob36/Implementing-Active-Directory-On-Premises-in-Azure/README.md

     <ol type="a">
       <li>On the search bar, type "Virtual Machines".</li>
       <li>Click the blue link "DC-1" located under "Name".</li>
-      <li>To access the networking settings, simply navigate to the "Networking" option in the settings section.
-From there, you can select your    network interface, which is located next to "Effective Security Rules".</li>
+      <li>Navigate to the "Networking" option in the settings section.
+From there, you can select your network interface.</li>
       <li>Under settings, click on "IP configurations".
 Click the following IP configuration:</li>
-      <li>To change the IP address assignment method from dynamic to static, go to the "Assignment" section and select the option to set the IP
-          address as static.</li>
+      <li>Go to the "Assignment" section and select the option to set the IP address as static.</li>
-      <li>On the upper-left corner click "Save".  </li>
+      <li> Then click "Save".</li>
     </ol>

 - Note: Changing the IP address assignment method from dynamic to static ensures that the IP address remains fixed and does not change over time.